aumpierre-unb/McCabeThiele.jl/README.md

-the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed quality is 54 %, and the reflux ratio at the top of the column 70 % higher that the minimum reflux ratio:
+the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed quality is 54 %, and the reflux ratio at the top of the column is 70 % higher than the minimum reflux ratio:

 ```julia
 data=[0.
 0.;